austinstewartmsda-stack/Medical-Readmissions/README.md

 In 2014, the R² drops to about 0.27, which means the linear trend is not explaining much of the data and suggests other factors are influencing the rate.

----

 ## Why I think this matters

 The data shows that improvements are not evenly spread over time.

-Most of the change happens in a few key years.
+Most of the changes happen in specific years.
 If I only looked at totals, I would miss that.

-I focus on when changes happen, how strong the changes are, and if the changes stay consistent.
+I decided to focus on when changes happen, how strong the changes are, and if the changes stay consistent.

----

 ## What I would do next

-I would add more data like hospital type or region.
+1. I would add more data like hospital type or region.

-I would test the relationship between the two metrics.
+2. I would test the relationship between the two metrics.

-I would build a simple forecast.
+3. I would build a simple forecast.

-I would look into what changed around 2012.
+4. I would look into what changed around 2012.

----

 ## Skills I used